 - Use short words whenever necessary

 - How short?
 Very short!
 Remember KFC’s ad FCK?
 I rest my case.
-Could of been a serious debacle but it turned into a major home-run for the company!
+Could have been a serious debacle but it turned into a major home-run for the company!

 Write with Narrative Urgency

 Every sentence you write as a copywriter must serve a purpose.